- Susceptible species

 In October 2012, Food & Environment Research Agency (FERA) scientists confirmed a small number of cases in Norfolk and Suffolk in ash trees at sites in the wider natural environment, including established woodland, which did not appear to have any association with recently supplied nursery stock.
 Further finds in trees in the wider environment have since been confirmed in a number of places, mostly on the eastern side of England and Scotland, and mostly concentrated in the east and south-east of England.
 In May 2013 the first wider-environment case was found in south-west Wales, which is the farthest west site in Britain that a wider-environment case has been confirmed.

-C. fraxinea is treated as a quarantine pest under national emergency measures and any suspected sighting must be reported.
+Hymenoscyphus fraxineus, the fungal agent which causes Chalara dieback of ash, is treated as a quarantine organism under national emergency measures, and any suspected sighting must be reported.

-Plant health experts undertook a survey of about a thousand sites which had received saplings from nurseries where Chalara dieback has been found.
+Plant health experts undertook a survey of about a thousand sites which had received saplings from nurseries where Chalara dieback had been found.

 Because ash trees have many genetic variants and occur right across the UK, they come into leaf at different times.
 Ash is also traditionally one of the last tree species to flush, sometimes taking as long as six weeks to do so, often as late as the end of May.
 Trees in the colder north flush later than trees in the warmer south.
 Some ash trees will break-bud, or flush, earlier than others, and some buds will produce flowers rather than new shoots.
 Some variation will be more apparent in older trees.